fan2goa1/Optiver-Trading_at_the_close/README.md

-# Optiver-Trading at the close
+# Kaggle Competition: Optiver-Trading at the close
 **Sliver Medal Solution:**

 This is the code repo for Kaggle competition: Optiver-Trading at the close.